phishingclub/phishingclub/README.md

 - **Security features** - MFA, SSO, session management, IP filtering
 - **Operational tools** - In-app updates, CLI installer, config management

+## MITM and Red Team Features

+- **Full control** - Modify and capture requests and responses independently
+- **DOM rewriting** - Modify content using CSS/jQuery-like selectors or regex
+- **Path and param rewriting** - Rewrite URL paths and query parameters on the fly
+- **Dynamic obfuscation** - Avoid static detection with dynamically obfuscated landing pages
+- **Evasion page** - Customize the pre-lure evasion page
+- **Custom deny page** - Decide what bots or evaded visitors see
+- **Access control** - Default deny-list until visiting phishing lure URL
+- **Advanced filtering** - Use JA4, CIDR and geo-IP to control lure URL access
+- **Browser impersonation** - Impersonate JA4 fingerprints in proxied requests
+- **Response overwriting** - Shortcut proxying with custom responses
+- **Forward proxying** - Use HTTP and SOCKS5 proxies to ensure requests originate from the right location

 ### Students & Learning

 Phishing Club can be used by cybersecurity students or others who want try hands-on phishing.
-The development setup includes a local mail server (Mailpit) so you can see emails in without needing external SMTP.
+The development enviroment is an ideal place to get started.
 Spin up campaigns, test templates, and learn how phishing attacks work in a safe, contained environment.
+The enviroment comes with containers local SMTP/Mailbox and everything you need.

 To aid with the development of MITM proxys configurations there is also a `MITMProxy` container where you can view the traffic that flows towards the proxied site.

-To get started, clone the repo, ensure you have make and docker installed and run `make up`
+To get started, clone the repo, ensure you have make and docker installed and run `make up` and wait for the backend to be up and running.
+Copy the credentials and you are ready to go.

+Need help?
+Join the discord channel.

 ## Template Development